just4jc/corda/docs/source/key-concepts-core-types.rst

 ``AuthenticatedObject`` type.

 .. note:: A ``LedgerTransaction`` has not necessarily had its contracts be run, and thus could be contract-invalid (but not signature-invalid).
-You can use the ``verify`` method as shown below to run the contracts.
+You can use the ``verify`` method as shown below to validate the contracts.

-When constructing a new transaction from scratch, you use ``TransactionBuilder``, which is a mutable transaction that can be signed once modification of the internals is complete.
+When constructing a new transaction from scratch, you use ``TransactionBuilder``, which is a mutable transaction that can be signed once its construction is complete.
+This builder class should be used to create the initial transaction representation
+(before signature, before verification).
+It is intended to be passed around contracts that may edit it by adding new states/commands.
+Then once the states and commands are right, this class can be used as a holding bucket to gather signatures from multiple parties.
 It is typical for contract classes to expose helper methods that can contribute to a ``TransactionBuilder``.

 Here's an example of building a transaction that creates an issuance of bananas (note that bananas are not a real contract type in the library):